-Date: September 7, 2004 Reference: Memo Report Format
+Date: September 6, 2005 Reference: Memo Report Format

 Summary: This memo describes the Informative Memo Report that is be used for laboratory write-ups in EE475.
-The Memo Report style includes Summary, Introduction,

-Main Body, and Conclusion sections.
+The Memo Report style includes Summary, Introduction, Main Body, and Conclusion sections, plus an appendix with relevant computer code and program output.